RedHatInsights/insights-chrome/README.md

 3. Open browser at `https://stage.foo.redhat.com:1337/` or Open browser at `https://stage.foo.redhat.com:1337/preview`.

-### Running chrome as a host application.
+### Running chrome with other applications locally

-As with any application, chrome can be a host application for others.
-You can configure the `routes` object in the `webpack.config.js` file as described in the proxy config [docs](https://github.com/RedHatInsights/frontend-components/tree/master/packages/config#routes).
+You can spin chrome locally together with other applications.
+Use `LOCAL_APPS` to list the locally deployed applications.

-#### Example
+#### Example 1 (using LOCAL_APPS)

-For illustration, to locally deploy Advisor for OpenShift together with Insights Chrome, you would require to
+For illustration, to deploy Advisor together with Insights Chrome, you would require to

+1. Run Advisor on any available port with `npm run start -- --port=8004` or `npm run start:beta -- --port=8004`,
+2. Run Chrome and list the Advisor's port: `LOCAL_APPS=advisor:8004:http npm run dev` or `LOCAL_APPS=advisor:8004:http npm run dev:beta`.

+#### Example 2 (using devServer route)

+You can also specify deployed applications through devServer.routes field:

 1. Run Advisor with `--port=8004` (or any other available port number),
 2. Update the webpack config in the following way:
 ```